Terms & Conditions

 Maglr accepts no responsibility or liability for services provided by third parties in the context of the payment to be made by the User.
 This is the responsibility of the User, also any conditions that the third party applies, will apply in the legal relationship between the User and the third party.
 To make the process easier such services can be linked through the Maglr website, without Maglr taking responsibility or liability.

-Maglr reserves the right to adjust agreed prices for the Digital Services during the term of the agreement.
+Maglr reserves the right to adjust agreed prices for the Digital Services during the term of the agreement, after the first year.
 This adjustment will be communicated to the User and if the User does not agree with this price increase, the Digital Service can terminate by giving notice - with a notice period of one month.
+Price increase will be limited to US 12-months CPI or 3%, whichever the greater.

 All payments made by the User primarily serve to settle any interest and collection costs incurred by Maglr and any third parties, then to settle the oldest outstanding invoices.